edheltzel/flightdeck-esbuild/README.md

 - [x] Improve documentation
 - [x] Create a theme using Autopilot UI Components
 - [ ] Add Dockerfile
-- [ ] Create npm package to quickly install Flightdeck
+- [ ] Create npm package to quickly install flightdeck

 ### [ 📝 To Do ](#to-do)